sysprog21/Kconfiglib/README.md

 allowing the option to be tested via `ifdef` in Make.

 If you rely on this behavior, consider passing `--config-out <filename>` to `genconfig` and including the generated configuration file instead of `.config` directly.
-This ensures the included file is always a “full” configuration file, even if `.config` becomes outdated.
+This ensures the included file is always a "full" configuration file, even if `.config` becomes outdated.
 Otherwise, you may need to run `old(def)config`, `menuconfig`, or `guiconfig` before rebuilding.

 If you use the `--sync-deps` option to generate incremental build information,